African easterly jet: Formation and characteristics

 During January, the African easterly jet lies at 3000 m above sea level at five degrees north latitude.
 Winds within it increase in speed from 30 km/h in January to 40 km/h in March.
 Shifting northward in April to the seventh parallel, winds within the jet increase to 45 km/h.
 By June, it shifts northward into northwest Africa.

 From June into October, the thermal low over northern Africa leads to a low-level westerly jet stream to the south of the Intertropical Convergence Zone.
 The mid-level African easterly jet develops because heating of the West African land mass during this time of year creates a surface temperature and moisture gradient between the Gulf of Guinea and the Sahara Desert.
 The atmosphere responds by generating vertical wind shear to maintain thermal wind balance.
 The jet reaches its zenith in August, lying between the 16th and 17th parallels.
 In September, winds maximize near 50 km/h between the 12th and 13th parallels.
 The easterly jet weakens and drops southward during October and November.

 Impact

-The mid-level African easterly jet is considered to play a crucial role in the southwest monsoon of Africa, and helps form the tropical waves that move across the tropical Atlantic and eastern Pacific oceans during the warm season.
+The mid-level African easterly jet is considered to play a crucial role in the West African monsoon, and helps form the tropical waves that move across the tropical Atlantic and eastern Pacific oceans during the warm season.
 The jet exhibits both barotropic and baroclinic instability, which produces synoptic scale, westward-propagating disturbances in the jet known as African easterly waves or tropical waves.
 These instabilities, particularly in the presence of moist-convection, cause intense lower-layer cyclonic vortices at the northern flank of the jet.